vuex-asr/vuex-asr/docs/learn-by-example/hello-world-example.md

       store: Store
     }).$mount("#app");
 ```
-And actually this is all we have to do to start making use of the Vuex ASR functionality.
+And actually this is all we have to do to start making use of the vuex-asr functionality.

 ## the App component